NITheCS INTERNSHIP PROGRAMME

 - inform NITheCS if the student would be able to use the project to count towards a current degree, or if the topic could be used for a higher degree.

-Benefits for supervisors whose PhD students participate in the programme
+Benefits for supervisors whose PhD students participate as tutors

-- The bulk of the work shifts from the supervisors of the relevant projects to your PhD students, who will teach or manage the student interns.
+- The bulk of the work shifts from the supervisors to your PhD students, who will teach or manage the student interns.

-- This is an opportunity for the PhD students who act as tutors to gain experience.
+- This is an opportunity for PhD students who act as tutors to gain experience.

-How do students apply to become part of the programme?
+How to apply to become part of the programme?